 - a.
 Ensuring that the College has procedures and policies which are consistent with KCSIE and the Herefordshire and Shropshire Safeguarding Partnerships' procedures - b.
 Ensuring that the governing body considers the College policy on child protection each year - c.
 Ensuring that each year the governing body is informed of how the College and its staff have complied with the policy, including but not limited to a report on the training that staff have undertaken. - d.
 The designated governors are responsible for overseeing the liaison between agencies such as the police, social services as defined by the HSCP and SSCP in connection with allegations against the Principal or the DSL.
-This will not involve undertaking any form of investigation, but will ensure good communication between the parties and provide information to assist enquiries.
+This will not involve undertaking any form of investigation, but will ensure good communication between the parties and provide information to assist enquiries. - e.
+Designated Governors are responsible for ensuring all staff meet the expectations in line with the Filtering and Monitoring Standards. - f.

-e.
 To assist in these duties, the designated governors receive appropriate training.

-9 Missing from Education
+9 Absent/Missing from Education

-HLNSC recognises young people missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation.
+HLNSC recognises young people absent and missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation.